T-Mobile A.I CyberSecurity Scoring

 TMO11721023

-full name contact information account number and related phone numbers T-Mobile account PIN social security number government-issued ID date of birth balance due internal T-Mobile service account servicer codes number of lines
+Each customer's information was collected differently, but it could have included their full name, contact information, account number and related phone numbers, T-Mobile account PIN, social security number, government-issued ID, date of birth, balance due, and internal T-Mobile service account servicer codes, as well as the number of lines.

 FEBRUARY 2023